apache/trafficserver/doc/developer-guide/api/functions/TSHttpConnectPlugin.en.rst

 with H2 streams.
 Each client connection is assigned a distinct numeric identifier.
 This is passed in the options structure via the member variable `id` to the :c:func:`TSHttpConnectPlugin` function.
-The :arg:`tag` is selected to be the NPN string for the client session protocol, e.g. "h2".
+The :arg:`tag` is selected to be the ALPN (or NPN) string for the client session protocol, e.g. "h2".
 Log post processing can then count the number of connections for the various supported protocols and the number of H2 virtual streams for each real client connection to Traffic Server.